davekinkead/thesis/paper.coffee.md

   3. That different accounts of democracy that have incompatible accounts of inclusion are themselves incompatible.

 The first claim advances the existing literature on the Boundary Problem by making the link between inclusion and justifications of democracy explicit.
-Often, political theorists approach the problem of inclusion from a cosmopolitan position, arguing that the question is primarily about justice.
-Other times, the concern is related to whether or not an answer is internally consistent with democracy, or whether it actually is a paradox of founding.
+Often, political theorists approach the problem of inclusion from a cosmopolitan position, arguing that the question is primarily about justice [^cosmo].
+Other times, the concern is related to whether or not an answer is internally consistent with democracy, or whether it actually is a paradox of founding [^coherence].
 Only rarely however, is the link between the problem of inclusion and the value of democracy addressed, and typically this is only ever implicit.
 I will show that any consequential account of democracy's value must be compatible with it's corresponding claim of democratic inclusion.

+[^cosmo]: Who are the cosmos...

+[^coherence]: Who are the democrats...

 The second claim offers something new.
 Different accounts of democracy require different accounts of inclusion.
 As we shall see, accounts of democracy based on content-independent criteria require different accounts of inclusion to those based on content-relative criteria.
-Content-indifferent accounts of democracy by contrast, are compatible with a wide variety of accounts of inclusions, and are therefore less challenged by the Boundary Problem.
+Content-indifferent accounts of democracy by contrast, are compatible with a wider variety of accounts of inclusions, and are therefore less affected by the Boundary Problem.

-Which leads us to the third claim: whenever differing accounts of inclusion are incompatible, their corresponding accounts of democracy must also be incompatible.
-Because of the necessary relationship between democratic inclusion and justification, certain accounts of democracy cannot be mixed.
+Which leads to the third claim: whenever differing accounts of inclusion are incompatible, their corresponding accounts of democracy must also be incompatible.
+The necessary relationship between democratic inclusion and justification entails means that accounts of democracy cannot be mixed if their supporting accounts of inclusion are not compatible.

-Political theorists however, frequently combine these incompatible justifications of democracy.
+Political theorists however, frequently combine incompatible justifications of democracy.
 Mill as just one example justifies democratic rule on the ground that it is more reliable in determining the right decision (a content-independent criteria), takes into consideration the preferences of all (a content-relative criteria), and transforms the moral character of participants (a content-indifferent criteria).
+The relationship between democratic inclusion and justification has broader implications than is currently recognised.

 To reiterate, this is not an argument about _how_ or _why_ the Boundary Problem is a problem for democratic theory.
-The Boundary Problem raises a number of challenges for democracy but here I focus exclusively on it relates to accounts of democratic justification.
+The Boundary Problem raises a number of challenges for democracy but here I focus exclusively on how it relates to instrumental accounts of democratic justification.
 As such, I don't seek to explain who should be included in the demos, nor what principles might guide us to an answer.
 Rather, this paper is an examination of _when_ the Boundary Problem is a problem - of when accounts of democratic inclusion undermine accounts of democracy's value.

 ## Methodology